asutera/kaggle-connectomics/SOLUTION.md

 Filering (`model/PCA.py:_preprocess`): We apply a (handmade) low-pass filter and a high-pass filter on the data.

-Sample weighting (`model/PCA.py:_weights_fast`): We look after the sum of values for the current time step and the previous time step and we weighted the current step value by a coefficient depending on the calculated sum and some parameters optimized (on normal-1 and normal-4 datasets).
+Sample weighting (`model/PCA.py:_weights_fast`): For each sample, i.e. each time interval, we weight samples depending on the neuron activity at current and previous time steps.
+Parameters have been optimized on normal-1 and normal-4 datasets.

 Modelling Techniques and Training